-Introduction to Reciprocal Space Prof. Pratap Haridoss Department of Metallurgical and Materials Engineering Indian Institute of Technology - Madras
+Metallurgy and Material Science Prof. Dr. Prathap Haridoss Department of Metallurgical and Materials Engineering Indian Institute of Technology, Madras

-Lecture -05 Wigner Seitz Cell and Brillouin Zones
+Lecture No. # 30 Winger Seitz Cell and Introduction to Brillouin Zones

-In the last class, we looked at the reciprocal space, we looked at diffraction as it is described in the reciprocal space.
-We had already described it in real space, we looked at its description in reciprocal space.
-And we also looked at, what is actually happening as you convert something from real space to the reciprocal space okay.
-So, this is a process that we looked at.
-In particular I emphasize the fact that ultimately, we just have materials which are in real life objects that we are able to handle and see and they have crystal structures and lattices which are in real space, the space that we are accustomed to.
+Hello welcome to the 30-th class in our course physics of materials.
+In the last class we looked at the reciprocal space, we looked at diffraction as it is described in the reciprocal space.
+We had already described in real space, we looked at it is description in reciprocal space, and we also looked at what is actually happening as you convert something some real space to the reciprocal space.
+So, this a process that we looked at, in particular I emphasize the fact that ultimately we just have materials which are in real life objects that we are able to handle and see, and they have crystal structures and lattices which are in real space, the space that we are accustomed to.